IsabellaAlfaro/IsabellaAlfaro/README.md

 ASAPP Machine Learning Challenge Project (Break Through Tech AI Program):
 Check out my team's project repository for the real-world ML project we worked on for ASAPP during the Fall 2024 AI Studio program!
 👉 [Project Repository Link](https://github.com/AhmedHajAhmed/ASAPP-1A-conversations2structured.git)
+### My Contributions:
+- Processed raw JSON files containing conversation logs, enhancing data clarity by mapping abstract "targets" to human-readable labels, such as converting "return_size" to "Process Return."
+- Identified and documented metadata such as null values and numerical fields in "targets" arrays, highlighting their potential relevance for analysis.
+- Contributed to schema validation efforts to ensure data outputs adhered to predefined formats.
+- Enhanced the preprocessing pipeline by cleaning noisy data and standardizing input formats for consistency across models.
 <!--
 **IsabellaAlfaro/IsabellaAlfaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.